crate/cratedb-mcp/README.md

 * How can I format a timestamp column to '2019 Jan 21'.

 Please explore other [example questions] from a shared collection.

-## What's inside

-The application includes two independent subsystems: The Text-to-SQL API talks to a CrateDB database cluster, the documentation server API inquires documentation guidelines specific to CrateDB based on user input.

-- Database / Text-to-SQL: `get_health`, `get_table_metadata`, `query_sql`

-  The MCP server provides relevant API entrypoints for "talking to your database".

-- Documentation server: `get_cratedb_documentation_index`, `fetch_cratedb_docs`

-  For tasks like optimizing queries using CrateDB-specific syntax/capabilities, the MCP server is able to fetch information from `https://cratedb.com/docs` on demand, to provide the most accurate possible information.
-  More specifically, relevant information is relayed per [cratedb-outline.yaml].

 ## Security considerations